Image reconstruction in quantitative photoacoustic tomography with the simplified $P_2$ approximation: Concluding remarks

 There are multiple aspects of the current research that can be improved.
-One of our near future plan is to generalize method proposed in this work to the case of the multiple wavelength data.
+In terms of the comments in the previous paragraph, an important issue to address is to perform similar reconstructions from experimentally measured ultrasound data.
+It would be interesting to see whether or not we can observe any difference between the reconstructions with the simplified $P_2$ model and those with the classical diffusion model with experimental data.
+It is also of great interests to generalize method proposed in this work to the case of the multiple wavelength data.
 In that setup, we hope to be able to simultaneously reconstruct the absorption, and the scattering and the Gr\"uneisen coefficients as proved in the classical diffusion case~\cite{BaRe-IP11}.
-Another practically important issue to address is to perform similar reconstructions from experimentally measured ultrasound data.
-It would be interesting to see whether or not we can observe any difference between the reconstructions with the simplified $P_2$ model and those with the classical diffusion model with real-world experimental data.